HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Related Work

 \paragraph{Satisfiability}

-The satisfiability of a formula (i.e., checking if a formula has a satisfying model) is relevant during the development of a specification.
+The satisfiability of a formula (\ie, checking if a formula has a satisfying model) is relevant during the development of a specification.
 It can be used as a sanity check (to ensure that the specification is not already contradictory) or to determine implications between different specifications.
 The hardness of \HyperLTL{} satisfiability can be characterized in terms of the structure of the quantifier prefix.
 Satisfiability is decidable (and \EXPSPACE{}-complete) for formulas in the $\exists^*\forall^*$ fragment and undecidable for all prefixes that contain a $\forall\exists$ alternation \cite{FinkbeinerH16}.
-For \HyperCTLS{}, alternation-free formulas (where the quantifier structure is defined with respect to the scopes of quantifier in a negation-normal form) are decidable \cite{CoenenFHH19}.
-However, already $\exists^*\forall^*$ formulas lead to undecidability as quantification can occur at all points along a path (by placing quantification below a $\ltlg$) and create a comb-like structure which can ``simulate'' a $\forall\exists$ alternation \cite[Theorem 14]{Hahn21}.
-Fortin et al.~analyze the exact hardness found satisfiability of \HyperLTL{} and \HyperCTLS{} to be highly undecidable; deciding \HyperLTL{} is $\Sigma_1^1$-complete and deciding \HyperCTLS{} is $\Sigma_1^2$-complete \cite{FortinKT021}. \ATLS{} satisfiability was studied by Schewe \cite{Schewe08} and found to coincide with the model-checking complexity ($2$-\EXPTIME{}-complete in the size of the specification).
+For \HyperCTLS{}, alternation-free formulas (where the quantifier structure is defined with respect to the scope of quantifiers in a negation-normal form) are decidable \cite{Hahn21}.
+However, already $\exists^*\forall^*$ formulas lead to undecidability as quantification can occur at all points along a path (by placing quantification below a $\ltlg$) and create a comb-like structure that can ``simulate'' a $\forall\exists$ alternation \cite{Hahn21}.
+Fortin et al.~show that satisfiability of \HyperLTL{} and \HyperCTLS{} is highly undecidable; deciding satisfiability of a \HyperLTL{} formula is $\Sigma_1^1$-complete and deciding satisfiability of a \HyperCTLS{} formula is $\Sigma_1^2$-complete \cite{FortinKT021}.
+By restricting the body of a formula and distinguishing between hyperproperty and trace property, one can identify classes of \HyperLTL{} within the $\forall^*\exists^*$ fragment for which satisfiability remains decidable \cite{BeutnerCFHK22}. \ATLS{} satisfiability was studied by Schewe \cite{Schewe08} and found to coincide with the model-checking complexity ($2$-\EXPTIME{}-complete in the size of the specification).
 This is surprising as for most branching-time temporal logics (such as \CTL{} and \CTLS{}), satisfiability is strictly (at least exponentially) harder than model checking (in the size of the specification).
-As \HyperATLS{} subsumes \HyperCTLS{}, it inherits the $\Sigma_1^2$-hardness of \HyperCTLS{} satisfiability\footnote{As alternating-time logics are evaluated over game structures, the satisfiability problem can either stated as the search for a set of agents (containing the agents refereed to in the formula) \emph{and} game structure over those agents or the search for a game structure given a fixed set of agents (as part of the input).
+As \HyperATLS{} subsumes \HyperCTLS{}, it inherits the $\Sigma_1^2$-hardness of \HyperCTLS{} satisfiability.\footnote{As alternating-time logics are evaluated over game structures, the satisfiability problem can either be stated as the search for a set of agents (containing the agents refereed to in the formula) \emph{and} game structure over those agents or the search for a game structure given a fixed set of agents (as part of the input).
 See \cite{WaltherLWW06} for details in the context of \ATL{}.
-We assume that the set of agents is provided with the input.}.
-Identifying fragments of (linear) \HyperATLS{} that are decidable (or sit below the general $\Sigma_1^2$-hardness) is interesting future work.
+We assume that the set of agents is provided with the input.} Identifying fragments of \HyperATLS{} that are decidable (or sit below the general $\Sigma_1^2$-hardness) is interesting future work.

 \paragraph{Asynchronous Hyperproperties}